Young Doctor Galahad: Plot summary

 The novel centers on Dr. Anthony "Tony" McNeill, a young Canadian doctor who leaves his home country to take a position at the private Westwood Hospital in the small Missouri town of Darcey.
 Despite his idealistic commitment to providing excellent medical care, Tony quickly finds himself at odds with the more commercially minded local doctors who prioritize profits over patients.

 Tony's crusade to reform the medical system and make quality care available to all earns him the nickname “Galahad” from his cynical peers.
 He becomes embroiled in battles against unethical practices, including an illegal abortion ring operated by a local midwife.
 Tony also joins the state health department's efforts to establish a free community health clinic, further antagonizing the town's conservative medical establishment.

-Through Tony's experiences, the novel explores the broader challenges facing the American healthcare system in the early 20th century.
-Seifert presents a nuanced examination of the “vicious circle” that often forces doctors to prioritize financial concerns over patient welfare, with the protagonist serving as a representation of the “practical idealist” struggling to uphold the noble values of the medical profession.
+Reviews of the novel commented on the plot's illustration of the “vicious circle” that often forces doctors to prioritize financial concerns over patient welfare.

 Critical reception

-Young Doctor Galahad received widespread critical acclaim upon its publication in 1938.
-The novel was praised for its engaging narrative and timely exploration of issues within the American medical system.

-The review in the Vancouver Sun called the novel "good fiction" that “has all the ingredients of a good novel.”
+Reviews of the novel were generally positive.
+The Vancouver Sun called the novel "good fiction" that “has all the ingredients of a good novel.”
 The reviewer acknowledged that the story “tends a little towards melodrama, perhaps, and exaggerates extremes” at times.
 However, they commended Seifert's character development, noting that “even the bad eggs of the drama enlist a certain amount of sympathy.”

-In a review for the Montreal Gazette, the novel was favorably compared to A. J. Cronin's acclaimed work The Citadel.
-The reviewer drew parallels between the two books, observing that they both exposed the “ills of the flesh” and “nasty skeletons” lurking within the medical profession.
-The Gazette review celebrated Seifert's ability to present these complex issues in an “enthralling” and page-turning manner.
+In a review for the Montreal Gazette, the novel was favorably compared to A. J. Cronin's acclaimed work The Citadel, both of which exposed the “ills of the flesh” and “nasty skeletons” lurking within the medical profession.
+The Gazette review called the book “enthralling”.

 The Youngstown Vindicator hailed Young Doctor Galahad as “noteworthy both as a novel and as evidence of the growing sentiment in this country in favor of socialized medicine, or at least in favor of more public health insurance and less commercialism in medical practice.”
 The reviewer saw Seifert as a “moderate believer in socialized medicine” who advocated for reform through cooperative initiatives rather than centralized bureaucracy.

-Elaborating on this point, the Vindicator review commended Seifert's balanced approach, stating that she was “no extremist” in her views on healthcare reform.
-The reviewer believed the novel effectively dramatized the challenges facing doctors who wished to uphold their professional ideals in the face of financial pressures and commercialization within the medical field.